collective/alm.solrindex/alm/solrindex/README.txt

 ``foreign_connections`` attribute, so database connections are not shared by concurrent threads, making this a thread safe solution.

-This solution is better than _v_ attributes because connections will not be dropped due to ordinary object deactivation.
+This solution is better than ``_v_`` attributes because connections will not be dropped due to ordinary object deactivation.
 This solution is better than thread local variables because it allows the object database to hold any number of external connections and it does not break when you pass control between threads.
-This solution is better than using multidatabase support because participants in a multidatabase are required to fulfill a complex contract that is irrelevant to databases other than ZODB.
+This solution is better than using multi-database support because participants in a multi-database are required to fulfill a complex contract that is irrelevant to databases other than ZODB.

 Other packages that maintain an external database connection should try